 - About 63% of adults and 35% of children were overweight or obese.

-- The rate of new cancers was slightly higher than the state, nation and two of the three comparison counties.
+- The rate of new cancers was 46 per 10,000 and similar to the state, nation and 2 of the three comparison counties.